Vespasian: Legacy

-Forging History
+Forging history

 Vespasian approved histories written under his reign, ensuring biases against him were removed.
 He also gave financial rewards to writers.
 The ancient historians who lived through the period such as Tacitus, Suetonius and Josephus speak suspiciously well of Vespasian while condemning the emperors who came before him.
-Tacitus admits that his status was elevated by Vespasian, Josephus identifies Vespasian as a patron and saviour.
+Tacitus admits that his status was elevated by Vespasian and Josephus identifies Vespasian as a patron and saviour.
 Meanwhile, Pliny the Elder dedicated his Natural Histories to Vespasian's son, Titus.

 Those who spoke against Vespasian were punished.
 A number of Stoic philosophers were accused of corrupting students with inappropriate teachings and were expelled from Rome.
 Helvidius Priscus, a pro-Republic philosopher, was executed for his teachings.
 Numerous other philosophers and writers had their works seized, destroyed and denounced for being deemed too critical of Vespasian's reign, some even posthumously.

 According to Suetonius' version of events, however, Vespasian "bore the frank language of his friends, the quips of pleaders, and the impudence of the philosophers with the greatest patience" as it was only Helvidius Priscus to be put to death after he repeatedly affronted the Emperor with studied insults which he initially tried to ignore; the philosopher Demetrius for example was banished to an island and when Vespasian heard that Demetrius was still criticizing him, sending the exiled philosopher the message: "You are doing everything to force me to kill you, but I do not slay a barking dog."